Hardenhuish School: 19th century

+Schools

 From 1875 there was a private venture grammar school in Chippenham, conducted in St. Mary Street by a Mr. Wilson and from 1883 by Mr. Cruikshank.

-In 1891 the Technical Instruction Acts (1889 & 1891) provided financial assistance for evening classes in various science and arts subjects.
+In 1891 the Technical Instruction Act 1889 (52 & 53 Vict. c.
+76) and the Technical Instruction Act 1891 (54 & 55 Vict. c.
+4) provided financial assistance for evening classes in various science and arts subjects.
 Earlier voluntary classes that had existed were now coordinated, and this became the beginning of a national system of technical education.
 Subjects included Shorthand, Animal Physiology, Chemistry, Physics, Hygiene, Carpentry and Dressmaking.

 In 1893, Edward Newall Tuck was appointed by the Education Committee of the Borough of Chippenham to organise technical classes in Chippenham and district.
 Classes were held in rented premises at No. 21 London Road and at the Jubilee Institute, as well as villages including Grittleton and Yatton Keynell.
 Teachers from elementary schools attended classes in a School of Art on Saturdays at the Jubilee Institute.
 Tuck, in addition, gave talks on Wiltshire history and nature study, he also served as town councillor and was Mayor of Chippenham from 1931 to 1932.

 In 1894, pupils were not admitted to classes until they reached the age of 11.
 Pupils from day schools were admitted free from aged 11 to 16.
 The fees at this time were fixed at 6d per month, the whole expenses of the school being met by fees and grants from the Science and Art Department and the County Council.
 Higher grade classes for boys, including Woodwork and Chemistry, were held at No. 21 London Road.

 John Coles

-In 1896, under the provisions of the Technical and Industrial Institutions Act (1892), the Borough of Chippenham established the Chippenham and District County School, subsequently known as the Chippenham County Secondary School for Boys and Girls, with Tuck as the first headmaster (He would remain in this post until 1939).
-The first Chair of Governors was former mayor Alderman John Coles.The premises were still at No. 21 London Road and the Jubilee Institute.
+In 1896, under the provisions of the Technical and Industrial Institutions Act 1892 (55 & 56 Vict. c.
+29), the Borough of Chippenham established the Chippenham and District County School, subsequently known as the Chippenham County Secondary School for Boys and Girls, with Tuck as the first headmaster (he would remain in this post until 1929).
+The first Chair of Governors was former mayor Alderman John Coles.

+The premises were still at No. 21 London Road and the Jubilee Institute.
 As the tenancy of the private venture school was to end on 25 March 1896, the Town Council paid Cruikshank £10 for the desks, books and goodwill of his school.
 Boys were drawn from three elementary schools in Chippenham, the British, National and St. Paul's Schools.
 In addition twelve boys had previously attended the private grammar school.
 Others were from other private schools in Chippenham, Corsham, Devizes, Calne and surrounding villages.
 39 boys aged 11 to 16 were on the admission register from 13 April 1896.
 The curriculum included Latin, French, Science, History, Geography, Grammar, Book-keeping, Shorthand, Arithmetic, Writing, Geometry and Freehand Drawing.

 In September 1898, a girls' school was established, against some opposition, in the Temperance Hall, Foghamshire.
 22 girls were admitted at opening, from the schools of Mrs. Parry (Market Place), Miss Alexander (Monkton Hill), Mrs. White (Marshfield Road), from private tuition and from local National and British schools.